Code-Institute-Submissions/Pic-Phonics/README.md

 - TeachersPay teachers website - letter image from flashcards obtained from the site
 - The photos used in this site were obtained from Unsplash.com & Pexels.com
 - Audio provided by my sister Orlagh Lomasney
+- The mockup of the website on all devices was created using [Techsini.com](https://techsini.com/multi-mockup/index.php)

 ### **_Resources_**
 - Code Institute Content